pablosangueza/blog-engine-api/README.md

 ## Data Users and Passwords

-For time pruposes the the data, users and passwords are hardcoded on Repository component on a static class [HardCodeData.cs](https://github.com/pablosangueza/blog-engine-api/blob/main/BlogEngine.Repository/HardCodeData.cs)
+For time purposes the data, users and passwords are hard coded on Repository component on a static class.
+[HardCodeData.cs](https://github.com/pablosangueza/blog-engine-api/blob/main/BlogEngine.Repository/HardCodeData.cs)

 ```c#